 The newly updated National Planning Policy Framework is here, and as of the 12 December 2024 we have a clear definition of Grey Belt land.

-The new definition states: “For the purposes of plan-making and decision-making, ‘grey belt’ is defined as land in the green belt comprising previously developed land and/or any other land that, in either case, does not strongly contribute to any of purposes (a), (b), or (d) in paragraph 143.
+The definition states: “For the purposes of plan-making and decision-making, ‘grey belt’ is defined as land in the green belt comprising previously developed land and/or any other land that, in either case, does not strongly contribute to any of purposes (a), (b), or (d) in paragraph 143.

 And just to remind you, paragraph 143 covers the purposes of the Green Belt.